DNP Nurse Anesthesia Frequently Asked Questions

 I am an RN without a BSN or MSN, can I apply?

-No. To be considered for admission, you must have earned a BSN or MSN prior to the start of the program.
+No. To be considered for admission, you must have earned a BSN or MSN prior to the application deadline.

 How many clinical facilities will I rotate through during the program?

 During the training program all students rotate thru approximately 15 clinical sites.
 Since clinical sites are widely distributed throughout southern California, extensive traveling is required.
 All students use a car for transportation.

 What is the difference between preparation as a CRNA in a master’s program and a CRNA in a doctoral program?